adamlmiller/interview-board/README.md

 Here's a list of features that I plan to add to this application.
 When a feature gets added, it will be removed from this list and added above.

+1) **STARTED** - Move actions into classes/models for better usability and code reusing
-1) Schedules - Schedule an interview and send reminders via e-mail.
+2) Schedules - Schedule an interview and send reminders via e-mail.
-2) Jobs - Create job postings with information about each job.
+3) Jobs - Create job postings with information about each job.
-3) Candidates - Allow registration of candidates so they can sign in and apply for jobs.
+4) Candidates - Allow registration of candidates so they can sign in and apply for jobs.
-4) Pre-Interview Questionnaire - Add a pre-interview questionnaire.
+5) Pre-Interview Questionnaire - Add a pre-interview questionnaire.
-5) Questions to Jobs - Allow specific questions to be assigned to specific job postings which will then be used during the interview process instead of the default all questions that are active.
+6) Questions to Jobs - Allow specific questions to be assigned to specific job postings which will then be used during the interview process instead of the default all questions that are active.
-6) Reports - Generate reports based on different data points (this needs to be further defined)
+7) Reports - Generate reports based on different data points (this needs to be further defined)
-7) Search - Add search capabilities to all feature sections
+8) Search - Add search capabilities to all feature sections
-8) Mobile - Make the UI more user friendly (or create another project and use Ionic to create a mobile app??? will require an api!!!)
+9) Mobile - Make the UI more user friendly (or create another project and use Ionic to create a mobile app??? will require an api!!!)

 ## Ideas

 These are items that I am still pondering about doing.

-1) Move actions into classes/models for better usability and code reusing
-2) Use jQuery->ajax to load table data (will be good for pagination as well since there is none right now)
+1) ~~Use jQuery->ajax to load table data (will be good for pagination as well since there is none right now)~~
-3) ~~Implement pagination (even if we do not do number 2, this should still be done at some point)~~
+2) ~~Implement pagination (even if we do not do number 2, this should still be done at some point)~~
-4) Create a demo application (reset data every 12 or 24 hours)
+3) Create a demo application (reset data every 12 or 24 hours)
-5) Start using releases and branches appropriately
+4) Start using releases and branches appropriately

 ## Recent Additions